Greg Radziewicz came to dbdc with an unusual request: he wanted an online store but didn’t want to sell anything online.

 Even though Quirky Homebrew occupies a large space, the number and volume of their product doesn’t leave much space for a packing and shipping room.
 That means that the Quirky Homebrew online store only accepts orders for pickup—but that’s fine with their homebrewer customers who have always appreciated the ability to buy products in bulk.

-The online store also lets Quirky Homebrew’s wholesale customers submit their orders in advance online instead of over the phone, or by bringing in a list and waiting for it to be filled. dbdc designed the store to make ordering in bulk easy, with the ability to add multiple products to their cart from a single page instead of having to visit multiple product pages individually.
+The online store also lets Quirky Homebrew’s wholesale customers submit their orders in advance online instead of over the phone, or by bringing in a list and waiting for it to be filled. dbdc designed the store to make ordering in bulk easy.
+With the WooCommerce Product Table extension, customers can add multiple products to their cart from a single page instead of having to visit multiple product pages individually.

 “We regularly have people come into the store to make a purchase and comment ‘we saw it on your website’.